The Interaction Layer: An Exploration for Co-Designing User-LLM Interactions in Parental Wellbeing Support Systems: Introduction

-\paragraph{Study Flow Overview} This six-part user-centred design process, as illustrated in Figure \ref{fig:teaser}, guided the iterative development of NurtureBot.
-To mitigate emotional risks, we engaged a `slightly-out-of-target' group of parents, each with a child aged five or six.
+\paragraph{Study Flow Overview} This four-part user-centred design process, as illustrated in Figure \ref{fig:teaser}, guided the iterative development of NurtureBot.
+To mitigate emotional risks, we engaged a `slightly-out-of-target' group of parents \cite{Islind2023ProxyDesign}, each with a child aged five or six.
 These parents simulated stages of their perinatal period and reflected on past challenges with NurtureBot.
-Using a mixed-methods approach, we collected both qualitative and quantitative feedback, with NurtureBot v1, v2, and v3 tested over a five-day period.On the final day, participants completed the Chatbot Usability Questionnaire (CUQ) \cite{cuq}, assessing usability and engagement. (see Figure\ref{survey}). \begin{itemize}
+Using a mixed-methods approach, we gathered both qualitative and quantitative feedback by testing NurtureBot v1, v2, and v3, each over a five-day period.
+On the final day of each testing period, participants completed the Chatbot Usability Questionnaire (CUQ) \cite{cuq}, assessing usability and engagement (see Figure \ref{survey}). \begin{itemize}

-\item \textbf{Part I: The Initial Prototype: NurtureBot v1} The development of NurtureBot v1 leveraged LLM technology, informed by a community wellbeing initiative supporting new parents.
-Zero-shot prompting was used to integrate supportive conversation starters and key features, including empathetic chatting, wellbeing exercises, and parenting information (see Section \ref{part1}).

-\item \textbf{Part II: NurtureBot v1 Testing and Analysis} A cohort of 32 parents engaged with NurtureBot v1, generating 144 conversations.
-Thematic analysis identified several issues, including lack of conversational flow, robotic tone, transactional attitude, limited personalisation, and localisation.
-Despite these challenges, NurtureBot v1 achieved a CUQ score of 85.4, surpassing the benchmark of 68 \cite{cuq}, indicating good usability (see Section \ref{part2}).
+\item \textbf{Part I: The Initial Prototype: NurtureBot v1} The development of NurtureBot v1 leveraged LLM technology, informed by a previous community wellbeing initiative run by Committee For Children \cite{CommitteeForChildren} to support new parents.
+Zero-shot prompting was used to integrate supportive conversation starters and key features, including empathetic chatting, wellbeing exercises, and parenting information.
+A cohort of 32 parents engaged with NurtureBot v1, generating 144 conversations.
+Thematic analysis identified seven key issues faced by the user.
+NurtureBot v1 achieved a CUQ score of 85.4, surpassing the benchmark of 68 \cite{cuq}, indicating good usability.

-\item \textbf{Part III: ARC Co-Design Sessions and Analysis} The Asynchronous Remote Community (ARC) \cite{ARC,arcmothers} co-design sessions engaged the same cohort of parents with Miro board activities \cite{miro2011}. \begin{itemize} \item Parents first prioritised key issues, with ``successful chat'' emerging as the top priority. \item Then they reimagined and rewrote NurtureBot's dialogues, aiming for better user understanding, user control, and improved outcomes, a structure akin to a cybernetic loop \cite{patten1981cybernetic}. \item Thematic analysis of 189 revised dialogues led to requests for essential features such as metaphorical explanations, empathetic engagement, feature introductions, personalising exchanges, and step-by-step guidance (see Section \ref{part3}). \end{itemize}
+\item \textbf{Part II: ARC Co-Design Study} The Asynchronous Remote Community (ARC) \cite{ARC,arcmothers} co-design sessions engaged the same cohort of parents with Miro board activities \cite{miro2011}.
+Parents prioritised the key issue as having a ``successful chat,'' and reimagined and rewrote NurtureBot's dialogues to improve user understanding, control, and outcomes; thematic analysis of revised dialogues yielded seven refined user needs.